-- Conserving contributing buildings. - Framing views to the water with new infill buildings with front door access from Hogan's Alley. - Retaining hard surfaces and asphalt paving. - Do not introduce street trees. - Affixing street lighting to buildings. - Encouraging retail, live work and artisanal uses at ground level along its length. - Mixing pedestrian and minor vehicular access on the same road surface.
+- Conserving contributing buildings. - Framing views to the water with new infill buildings with front door access from Hogan's Alley. - Retaining hard surfaces. - Do not introduce trees or vegetation in locations that would obstruct the significant views identified in Section 9.3.1 (OLT Case No. 22-003062). - Affixing street lighting to buildings. - Encouraging retail, live work and artisanal uses at ground level along its length. - Mixing pedestrian and minor vehicular access on the same road surface.